Coming Soon – The Wartime Monthly Growing Guides in One Volume

 It will help me a lot to know how many people are interested in buying a copy.
 That way I can order the right number from the printers.
 If you would like to know how things are progressing and have the opportunity to get an early copy just pop your name and email in the form below.

-This doesn’t commit you buy but there will be a special ‘early bird’ offer for people who have registered their interest.
+This absolutely doesn’t commit you buy but there will be a very special ‘early bird’ offer for people who have registered their interest.